I compiled this care guide to help out beginners who are considering keeping these awesome fish.

 Tiger Barb Varieties

 There are only a few varieties of the Tiger Barb found in captivity.
-In most cases they have been selectively bred for their colours.
+In most cases, they have been selectively bred for their colors.

 Below are examples of each variety of the Tiger Barb.

-Original Tiger Barb: The Tiger Barb fish is a silver/gold with black stripes and orange accented fins.
+Original Tiger Barb: Is a silver/gold with black stripes and orange accented fins.

-Gold/Albino Tiger Barb: The Albino Barbs are a very light yellow/orange colour with four slightly lighter white/yellow stripes.
+Gold/Albino Tiger Barb: The Albino Barbs are a very light yellow/orange color with four slightly lighter white/yellow stripes.

 Tiger Barb Food